-A grant from the Beckley Area Foundation is a partnership.
+A grant from Beckley Area Foundation is a partnership.
 It is also an opportunity to educate our donors and community on all of the awesome things happening in our region and how their support plays a vital role in improving the quality of life in our area.
-You can publicize your projects and the BAF's support in a number of ways:
+You can publicize your projects and BAF's support in a number of ways.

-Directly contacting local news organizations (such as the Register Herald, WVNS, WVVA, local radio stations, and other media groups) is a great way to let them know about your project and your grant from the Beckley Area Foundation.
+Directly contacting local news organizations (such as the Register-Herald, WOAY, WVNS, WVVA, local radio stations, and other media groups) is a great way to let them know about your project and your grant from BAF.
 We would be happy to provide a quote for your press release that is specific to your organization.
 Below is a sample press release you are welcome to adapt to your specific grant/project/organization, or feel free to write your own.

-You may download and use any of our logos below, however please do not alter them in any way.
+You may download and use our logo below, however please do not alter them in any way.
 If you need a different format of our logo than what is listed, you may send your request to email@example.com or call 304-253-3806.

 Great pictures are one of the best resources we have in marketing our organization.
-The pictures you submit are not just a means of proving you did the project, but more importantly a way for us to showcase your hard work to the community and continue raising funds and awareness for this grant program,
+The pictures you submit are not just a means of proving you did the project, but more importantly a way for us to showcase your hard work to the community and continue raising funds and awareness.

 You must identify all people in each photograph and have permission from them to submit to the Foundation for use at our discretion.